 Do not have athletes perform or continue to perform any activities that cause pain.
 This will either cause an acute or long-term injury or develop a faulty movement pattern.
 If squatting or a certain plyometric exercise causes pain in the knee, stop doing it.
 Find a different exercise or diagnose the cause of the knee pain.
-Often times with some basic evaluation, we can determine the reasons behind the pain and prescribe corrective measures that will allow for gradually resuming the movements.
+Often, with some basic evaluation, we can determine the reasons behind the pain and prescribe corrective measures to gradually resuming the movements.

 Mental Strength People

-When working with large groups and teams, I find the best way to get the whole group to buy into the training plan is to focus on the captains and the stars of the team.
+When working with large groups and teams, I find the best way to get the whole group to buy into the training plan is to focus on the captains and the team's stars.
 When they have to be accountable for every step of their workout, the younger athletes will follow suit.

 Build them up before you break them down

-Before you correct a mistake or instruct an athlete on improving a particular skill, it is critical that you pay them a compliment first.
+Before you correct a mistake or instruct an athlete on improving a particular skill, you must pay them a compliment first.
 Athletes will often get frustrated at how difficult it can be to apply new movement patterns.
 If I keep telling them what they are doing wrong, they will start to shut down.
 But when I lead with a positive comment, they are willing to make many more efforts before reaching the point of diminishing returns.

 So, I will always say something like 'Nice job Billy.
-You are really starting to recover the heel quickly and you are keeping your toe up.
+You are starting to recover the heel quickly, and you are keeping your toe up.
 Remember how tough that was for you last week?
 Now all I want you to do now is....'

-The first thing they hear is the compliment, so the correction is taken as constructive instead of yet another failure.
+The first thing they hear is the compliment, so the correction is constructive instead of yet another failure.